Are Michigan State Police Encrypted? Police Encryption Status in Michigan

 Historical Context

 Detroit's relationship with police accountability is fraught.
 The 1967 Detroit Rebellion was sparked by police conduct.
-For decades, Detroiters used scanners to monitor police activity in their neighborhoods—a form of community oversight in a city where trust in police has been hard-won.
+For decades, Detroiters have used scanners to monitor police activity in their neighborhoods—a form of community oversight in a city where trust in police has been hard-won.

 | Factor | Detroit | Grand Rapids |